DOT Digital Identity Service

 Cache

-The Digital Identity Service currently supports Memcached or Redis as cache options.
-The table below describes configuration options for switching between these two options:
+The Digital Identity Service currently supports Redis and Memcached as cache options.
+For development and test purposes, embedded EhCache is also available.
+However, please note that this option is not suitable for production or an environment with multiple Digital Identity Service instances.
+The table below describes configuration options for switching between these options:

 Table 1.
 Cache type configuration properties